A Child of Suicide

 It’s as though your world is turned upside down; it still seems like you’re in your normal reality, but somehow it’s just different.

 Then you realize that this truly is happening and that’s the exact moment the real pain sets in.

 When someone kills themselves, nobody tells you that they’ll live on in your dreams, daily thoughts, or in every minute that you find yourself alone without something to distract you.

 This could go on for months or years and the sad truth is, it’ll go on until you learn to live with the living and let the dead rest…

 There is nothing wrong with you for wanting to go back in time, praying to God, the devil, or anyone who will answer to send you back for just one more hug, kiss, or conversation.

 There is nothing wrong with you for not clearing out their room, throwing their clothes away, or removing the items which remind you of them daily.

-There is nothing wrong with you for lashing out at those who tell you to move on, you don’t want to move on, not yet.
+There is nothing wrong with you for lashing out at those who tell you to move on even when you don’t want to move on, not yet.

-But at some point, you’ve got to rejoin the living; you’ve got to learn to honor the life lost by living yours more thoroughly.
+But at some point, you’ve got to rejoin the living; you’ve got to learn to honor the life lost by living yours more completely.

 It isn’t enough to go from day to day disheveled, unmotivated, consumed with sadness, regret, and rage.
 You need to do more to celebrate the life lost and the only way to do that is to live life once again.